 Another thing to think about here is the lower spaces: does your bed have space for storage underneath?
 Consider long under-bed tubs for clothes or shoes, or a mattress with a fold or hinge for easy access to extra storage.

-Consider a murphy bed.
+Consider a murphy bed with a custom mattress.

 And there’s more to Murphy beds than that.
 Some come with ceiling-height, narrow closets on each side, and some have fold-down desks for when the bed is put up.
 Best of all, murphy beds come in plenty of sizes and can even be fit with custom mattresses and custom bedding to match.
 So, whatever size mattress works best for you and your bedroom space can be achieved with a murphy bed.